mjl-/mox/README.md

-Mox - modern full-featured open source secure mail server for low-maintenance self-hosted email
+Mox is a modern full-featured open source secure mail server for low-maintenance self-hosted email.

 See Quickstart below to get started.